agmahaha/weather-app/README.md

 After you're done:

-- Let your mentor/reviewer know your PR is ready
+- Submit your deployed URL to your onboarding reviewer
-- You'll get feedback and tips on how to improve
+- Review a peer’s project and leave feedback
-- Once approved, your PR will be merged
+- Look forward to the next task 🎯

 ---